SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 ![funnel_info.png](img/funnel_info.png)

-**2.Characteristics of the thing itself**
+**2. Characteristics of the thing itself**

-- Time: Distinguish by hour to see which hour of the 24 hours had an increase in gas fee consumption or if it was a general increase across all hours.
+- Time: distinguish by hour to see which hour of the 24 hours had an increase in gas fee consumption or if it was a general increase across all hours.
-- Space: If the IP of each initiating wallet could be obtained, we could see whether gas fee consumption in a certain country increased significantly (not possible in practice).
+- Space: if the IP of each initiating wallet could be obtained, we could see whether gas fee consumption in a certain country increased significantly (not possible in practice).
-- Other characteristics: Whether it was the gas fee consumption of EOA addresses or contract addresses that increased.
+- Other characteristics: whether it was the gas fee consumption of EOA addresses or contract addresses that increased.
   - If it's an EOA address, whether it was caused by Bot or ordinary EOA addresses; if it's ordinary EOA addresses, whether it was caused by whales or ordinary wallets.
   - If it's a contract address, which type of project (Defi, Gamefi, etc.) had an increase in contract gas fee consumption; if it's a Gamefi project, which specific contract caused it.